LPG (liquefied petroleum gas)

-Photo: A typical large LPG tank outside a building.
-Tanks like this are easy to move from place to place.
+Photo: A typical large LPG propane tank outside a building.
 Conversions to LPG are relatively simple, though bring extra safety rules and regulations.
-Photo by courtesy of Clean Fueling Technologies and US Department of Energy (DOE) Digital Photo Archive.
+Note all the emergency notices and safety warnings on the label.

 What is LPG?